quangsuong/android-skeleton/README.md

 # android-skeleton
 Project Base

-- We can generate an new app from this base by CLI: bash gen-new-app.sh packageName appName
+- We can generate a new app from this base by CLI: bash gen-new-app.sh packageName appName
  + example of packageName: com.vnd.alobridge
  + example of appName: ScretApp